In this article

 You can apply for the RHI if you heat your home using a renewable source of energy, such as an air-to-water heat pump, which, as we’ve explained, extracts energy from air (a readily available natural resource).
 Instead of a one-off payment (like the GHG awards), the Renewable Heat Incentive pays out regular quarterly instalments to homeowners over seven years.

 How much you make is proportionate to the amount of energy your home produces, measured in kilowatts or units.
 The more renewable energy your home generates, the higher the payments you can expect to receive.
-An average home, switching from oil to air source heating can expect to earn around £12,60911 in seven years, so it’s not a nominal figure by any stretch, and well worth looking into.
+An average home, switching to an air source heat pump can expect to earn just under £13,00011 over seven years, so it’s not a nominal figure by any stretch, and well worth looking into.

 Just like with the Green Homes Grant, which we’ll come onto shortly, only Trustmark registered companies or member of the Microgeneration Certificate Scheme (MCS), are eligible to carry out the works.
 You can apply for the RHI payments retrospectively if you’ve already had an air source heat pump fitted, but only if your supplier meets one of the above criteria.